SchweizerischeBundesbahnen/abm-in-visum/README.md

 1) ``engines`` - the purpose of this component is having a central place for very general core functionality.
 For now, it contains:
    - ``location choice engine``:
    - ``simple discrete choice engine``:
-2) ``model-contribs`` - this folder contains user-specific model contributions, which can used as example for different implementations of the core ``engines``:
+2) ``model-contribs`` - this folder contains user-specific model contributions, which can used as example for different implementations of the core engines:
    - ``sbb-mobi-plans``:
    - ``ptv-simple-example``: to come...